MalikElate/MalikElate/README.md

 # Malik Elate

 I'm a fullstack software developer currently at <a href="https://primeacademy.io/">Prime digital academy</a>, a full-time and totally immersive coding program.
 My favorite part of Prime is working in pairs and teams on challenging projects.
 If you'd like to know more please reach me on <a href="https://www.linkedin.com/in/malik-elate-829226200/" target="_blank">LinkedIn</a>.
-In addition, check out my work at  <a href="https://malikelate.com" target="_blank">MalikElate.com</a>
+In addition, check out my work at  <a href="https://malikelate.com" target="_blank" target="_blank">MalikElate.com</a>

 ## What I'm working on
 • Improving my personal site: MalikElate.com

-• React rideshare profit software: <a href="https://github.com/MalikElate/rideshare-ranger">repository</a>
+• React rideshare profit software: <a href="https://github.com/MalikElate/rideshare-ranger" target="_blank">repository</a>

 • A language learning application: Topo